Frequently Asked Questions

 Where is the schedule?

-Since there are a couple of programmes taking this course and there have been some scheduling clashes in the past, typically we take a Doodle Poll of class availability in the first lecture and then schedule around that i.e. to make sure as many people as possible are available for the lectures and, especially, the labs.
+Since there are a couple of programmes taking this course, there have been some scheduling clashes in the past mixed with 8a.m.
+Monday lectures which are not popular.
+So we typically we take a Doodle Poll of class availability in the first lectures and then schedule around that i.e. to make sure as many people as possible are available for the lectures and labs.
 Please send us an email if you need more information about this.

 Do I need to buy a book for the course?

 This is up to you.
 The entry level content that you need for the course is provided as part of the lecture series in the course.
 Most of the extended content that you need in relation to deeper and more specific 3D graphics programming aspects is freely available online and involves some basic internet searching.
 A book may be useful if you would like a further framework for investigating basic and intermediate concepts.
 You are advised to wait until after the first few lectures before you decide to purchase a book.
-If you do decide to purchase a book a good option is "Real-time Rendering" by Akenine-Möller et al. and/or "Interactive Computer Graphics", Addison-Wesley by Angel and Shreiner.
+If you do decide to purchase a book, I think a good option is "Real-time Rendering" by Akenine-Möller et al. (at least in terms of content, but see the reviews) and/or "Interactive Computer Graphics", Addison-Wesley by Angel and Shreiner.

 Do I need to be really good at C++ or mathematics to take this course?